LogoLitehouseDocs

 If it is 7am...

-Set triggers at arbirary times or when receiving updates from other sources
+Set triggers at arbitrary times or when receiving updates from other sources

 Check the weather for rain